Mubelotix/tewta/README.md

 Content on p2pnet is censorship-resistant and cannot be moderated.
 However, as said above, users **only** see content from people they trust, and from people trusted by the people they directly trust.
-Thus thanks to the high control on content sources, malicious users and unwanted content will not reach users.
+Thus thanks to the high control on content sources, unwanted content will not reach users.

 ## Non-goals